 Disengagement is always a concern, and a successful remote leader must work hard to motivate and engage their employees.

 As remote work becomes more popular, new tools that make remote work more efficient or more manageable will become available.
 Remote managers must be willing and able to adapt to these new tools, and be able to become fluent in them as fast as their employees.
 Now, more than ever, is not the time to keep doing something the same way because “that’s the way it’s always been done.”

 Be on the lookout for new communication and video chat software, new calendar sharing tools, and new office-wide chat tools.
 You may find with all these new tools, you’re not just as efficient as before, but even more so.

 An efficient remote Manager knows that employees can’t just knock on their office door to discuss an important or personal matter.
 Therefore, a remote leader must make themselves available for video chats and discussions in a structured manner, such as scheduled Zoom meeting times, free periods, etc.

 To assist with this, managers can use digital calendars such as Google Calendar to record and share their schedule.
 Additionally, when the manager is not available, they need to be clear about the chain of command so that employees know who to turn to, especially during emergencies.

 With remote work becoming the go-to for many businesses and employees during these times, you’ll need a great remote manager… and we hope you found this blog helpful in knowing what to look for.

 If you have any questions or need more guidance, we’re happy to help!
 Just get in touch.
-You can give us a ring at (804) 364-7220 or just fill out the contact form below.
+For pricing inquiries, fill out the form on our pricing page!
+You can also give us a ring at (804) 364-7220 or just fill out the contact form below.